 HOW TO GET TO MALAPASCUA ISLAND

-Malapascua island is located on the north of Cebu and you can easily get there by a combination of bus and boat.
+Malapascua Island is located in the north of Cebu and you can easily get there by a combination of bus and boat.

-From Cebu you would need to take a bus (North Bus Terminal ) to a harbour called Maya.
+From Cebu, you would need to take a bus (North Bus Terminal) to a harbor called Maya.
 From there the boat to Malapascua leaves almost every hour (or when the boat is full) until 5.30 PM.
 However, if you miss the last boat, then you need to pay more to get a private transfer.

 Once you arrive, you will need to pay P20 for a small boat to get you from the main boat to the shore, so prepare some 20 notes or coins, as the boat guys ‘tend to’ have no change.

 We wrote a whole article about our diving experience in Malapascua and the best sites.
 The most famous dive spot is called Monad Shoal and it’s the place where thresher sharks come to 25 m to have breakfast and clean themselves.
 Luckily they don’t really dig humans. 😀

 However, you are not guaranteed to see sharks (nature, right!), but chances are pretty good (people say 75%).
 We did see a tail though but no entire shark, which was still amazing.
 In addition, this is where we completed our advance deep diver course to 30 meters.